 Operational efficiency, effectiveness and innovation

 Enhancing operational efficiency and effectiveness enables ITU to respond to changes in the telecommunication/ICT landscape and evolving membership needs.
-ITU, therefore, aims to improve internal processes and accelerate decision-making by addressing operational inefficiencies, duplication and perceived bureaucracy.
-ITU also recognizes the need to build operational effectiveness, by increasing cross-functional synergies, encouraging internal innovation, providing consistent guidance on the organization's scope and developing a stronger performance and talent management approach.
-To this end, the organization will be implementing a culture and skills transformation plan based on 4 main tracks: strategic planning, digital transformation, innovation and people management.
+ITU, therefore, aims to improve internal processes and accelerate decision-making by addressing operational inefficiencies, duplication and perceived bureaucracy, reflecting the values of transparency and accountability.
+ITU also recognizes the need to build operational effectiveness, by increasing cross-functional synergies, encouraging internal innovation, providing consistent guidance on the organization’s scope and developing a stronger performance and talent management approach.
+To this end, the organization will be implementing a culture and skills transformation plan that will strengthen organizational openness, to be based on 4 main tracks: strategic planning, digital transformation, innovation and people management.

 ITU Results Framework